-The most common problems found with poured concrete foundations when it comes to moisture are…
+The most common concrete foundation problems when it comes to moisture are…

 Read more below to find out more about what may be ailing your foundation, and then take a look at the effective and affordable solutions we offer.Click Here to See the Solutions We Offer

-Cracks are a natural effect of concrete as it goes thru the drying phase.
+One of the most common concrete foundation problems are cracks in your concrete.
+Concrete cracks naturally occur as it goes thru the drying phase.
 Concrete actually shrinks as it dries leaving it no other choice but to crack.
 You may find a crack in the middle of a wall or off the corner of a window or beam notch.
-No matter where it stems from there is a chance of this crack leaking now or sometime in the future.
+No matter where it stems from there is a chance of this crack causing a leaky basement now or sometime in the future.
 Heck, I’ve seen cracks that haven’t had a single drop of water flow through it but if you have one that is damp we highly recommend you get it repaired.

 Rod holes are just that, holes that were made by a 5/8″ rod that was used to hold the steel forms together when your foundation was originally poured.
 Once the concrete cures these forms are disassembled and by doing so the removal of the rod that passes through the foundation takes place.
 This actually leaves a hole straight thru your foundation which in most cases is filled on either side with a small ball of hydraulic cement.
 Filling the hole in this manner leaves an open cavity in the middle of the foundation.
 Think about that for a minute, there’s a hollow spot in the middle of your foundation blocked only by a small amount of hydraulic cement…what do you think is going to happen in the years to come if this procedure is not administered properly…that’s right, the hydraulic cement has a chance to break down and allow water to run past it right into your basement.

+This might suprise you, but these also cause concrete foundation problems.
 Snap ties are small steel rods that are used to tie or hold the concrete form together while building your foundation.
 Same technique used when using 5/8″ rod except the metal gets left inside the wall so there is no void.
 But here’s the thing, after so many years of being exposed to damp conditions what happens to steel?
 You guessed it, it rusts!
 And when it rusts it actually breaks down and becomes less likely to keep that hole filled.
-When this happens you start seeing signs of water seeping on the inside of the foundation wall which leads to wet floors and mould.
+When this happens you start seeing signs of water seeping on the inside of the foundation wall which leads to wet floors, wet basements and mold.

-Floor & wall joints are the areas where your foundation meets a concrete floor.
+Floor & wall joints can also cause concrete foundation problems.
+These are the areas where your foundation meets a concrete floor.
 Floor and wall joints are another area that moisture can creep through and also one of the harder ones to control.
 This type of situation requires the relief of hydrostatic pressure and the expelling of excess water.

 Blocked or collapsed weeping tile can also lead to a foundation leak and water in the basement.